 - Bad team composition can be frustrating

 Overwatch is the best team-based shooter since TF2, and it’s expanding all the time.
 Its growing roster of 28 heroes contains, among others, a beam-based flying healer, a cyborg ninja with a deadly blade, and a giant gorilla with an energy gun.
-Basically, there’s something for everyone, whether you want to play a support class or rack up kills.
+There’s something for everyone, whether you want to play a support class or rack up kills.

 The game modes cater to every need, too.
 If you want to just jump on a chilled-out server to test a character, you can do that, but it’s in 6v6 competitive play that Overwatch excels.
 Teamwork is essential, and there are countless opportunities to co-ordinate hero abilities.
 Once you start improving and your rank ticks slowly up, it’s near-impossible to tear yourself away, and regular seasonal events keep it feeling fresh.
 I can’t help but get excited for Lucioball year after year.